-Like most other women I recognize love when my husbands pays attention to me.
+Like most other women I recognize love when my husband pays attention to me.
 I love it when Michael walks through the door and straight into my arms.
 He does that every single day of the week.
 I also like it when he kisses me on the cheek and tucks me in before heading off to work in the wee hours of the morning.
 It’s his way of expressing his love.

 If you’re not getting the desired attention you need from your husband, it’s likely that you’ll search out other ways to fill that space.
 Some women take to shopping thinking that more “things” will bring them peace.
 Others spend countless hours socializing on the net, or filling their face with food, and for some the unfortunate alternative is finding another man.